Regret and Sample Complexity of Online Q-Learning via Concentration of Stochastic Approximation with Time-Inhomogeneous Markov Chains: Additional assumptions, notation, and conditions on the hyperparameters

 \subsection{Notation}

-For constants associated with the Boltzmann Q-learning we will use the superscript $\sigma$, while for those associated with Smoothened $\eps_n$-greedy Q-learning we will use $\eps,\sigma$, e.g., $\kappa\s_1,\kappa\es, \kappa\s_{2}, \kappa\es_{2}$ etc. Moreover, we define these functions which will be used throughout the proofs:
+For constants associated with the Boltzmann Q-learning we will use the superscript $B$.~For those associated with Smoothed $\eps_n$-Greedy Q-learning, we use the superscript $S\epsilon G$.~For example, we write $\kappa\s_1,\kappa\es, \kappa\s_{2}, \kappa\es_{2}$.
+Moreover, we define the following functions, which will be used throughout the proofs: